 Proposal 3: The below agreement is revised as:

-Stopping drx-RetransmissionTimerDL always regardless of HARQ feedback enabling.
-FFS for drx-RetransmissionTimerDL-PTM.
+Stopping drx-RetransmissionTimerDL and drx-RetransmissionTimerDL-PTM always regardless of HARQ feedback enabling.

 Proposal 4: MBS SPS can be configured on one SCell or PCell.

 Proposal 5: Send LS to RAN1 to confirm whether MBS SPS can be configured on one SCell and whether a new FG for it needs to be defined.